SaswatPadhi/saswatpadhi.github.io/index.md

 I am interested in
 <span class='color-highlight'>building high-performance systems
 with strong reliability guarantees</span>.
-My PhD research was focused on using program synthesis and statistical learning techniques to aid development of formally verified software.
+My doctoral research was focused on using program synthesis and statistical learning techniques to aid development of formally verified software.

 </div>